 Until now, the few controversial scientists who strove to make head transplantation (when not brain transplants) a reality have focused primarily on methods that exclude the spinal cord.
 It is an idea that Mathew, an experienced neurosurgeon with more than 10.000 operations performed, describes as "absolutely ridiculous".

-But the 63-year-old Scotsman says that man's progress in neurosurgery, robotics and stem cell transplants could allow an entire spinal cord (and of course the corresponding head) to be connected to another body before 2030.
+But the 63-year-old Scot says that human advances in neurosurgery, robotics and stem cell transplants could allow an entire spinal cord (and obviously the corresponding head) to be reconnected to another body before 2030.
+A real transplant. head, in summary.

 “Initially our intention was to brainstorm on an intuition and it seemed rather silly, but then I realized that in reality it is not.
 If you transplant the brain and keep the brain and spinal cord together, it's actually not impossible.He said Mathew to The Telegraph.